Tenby Harbour: History

 The Napoleonic Wars led to a resurgence in Tenby's fortunes with the restrictions the wars imposed on the rich British upper classes from making their Grand Tours to continental spa towns.
 In 1802 a rich local merchant banker Sir William Paxton started heavily investing in Tenby with the full approval of the town council.
 In 1805 he leased land surrounding the harbour to build salt water baths and Assembly rooms.
 A road was built on arches overlooking the harbour at Paxton's full expense in 1814 which allowed the bath house clientele to view the harbour without mixing with the public or the dock workers.

 In 1852, the Shipwrecked Fishermen and Mariners' Royal Benevolent Society deployed a lifeboat to the town, taken over in 1854 by the Royal National Lifeboat Institution which in 1905 was moved from the Harbour to Castle Hill.

-St Catherine's Fort was built in 1870 as a Palmerston Fort to protect agains the French, with guns facing north covering the harbour as well as the beach towards Saundersfoot.
+St Catherine's Fort was built in 1870 as a Palmerston Fort to protect against the French, with guns facing north covering the harbour as well as the beach towards Saundersfoot.

 From 19 March 2021, an Arctic walrus called Wally was spotted in Tenby.
 The RSPCA believed that his sighting in Tenby was to that point the most southernly sighting of the species before he moved to Padstow in Cornwall.